melissa0987/recipeManager/README.md

 A comprehensive recipe management application for storing recipes with ingredients, instructions, and meal planning capabilities.

+> **Educational Project**: This application was created for educational purposes as part of a programming course.
+It serves as a learning exercise to demonstrate software development concepts including database management, user interface design, and application architecture.

 ## Table of Contents

 - [Overview](#overview)